openstack/training-guides/doc/upstream-training/13-launchpad.rst

 - a title
 - a description
 - longer-form go on a wiki page
-- Nova and Neutron manage blueprints on a git repo
+- Most of the projects now manage blueprints on a git repo called specs
 - https://wiki.openstack.org/wiki/Blueprints#Nova
 - https://wiki.openstack.org/wiki/Blueprints#Neutron